MathewHDYT/OneShare/_docs/notes/cybersecurity/shadow_it.md

 ### Meaning:

 Sometimes business units go around corporate IT, procurement, legal, and security when they need to get the job done quickly.
-This leads to security teams not knowing what they need to proctect and systems not built to IT or Security standards.
+This leads to the security team not knowing what they need to protect and systems not built to IT or Security standards.

 **Public Cloud** is an easy way for business units to engage in Shadow IT.
-And the most accesible public cloud to get started with is `AWS`.
+And the most accessible public cloud to get started with is `AWS`.

 ### Amazon AWS: